Today You Should Know

 The short answer

 A siphon is a tool to transfer liquid from a higher elevation to a lower one, primarily by using gravity.
 Siphoning works through the combination of gravity, atmospheric pressure, and the forces of cohesion and adhesion.
+This process is commonly seen in practices like siphoning water, gasoline, or other liquids from one container to another.

 The long answer